grgomrton/kalman-filter/README.md

 # Kalman filter demo

 A demo application for the one-dimensional case of the _Kalman filter_ algorithm.
-Currently under development.

 <p align="center"><img src="screenshot-with-measurement.png" alt="Plot with a measurement and the current estimation" /></p>